jennahamlin/tinselR/manuscript/paper.md

 # About Pre-loaded Example Data

-When the application is launched, the user can test out the application by using one of the pre-loaded datasets located in the 'Example Data' tab.
+When the application is launched, the user can test out the application by using one of the pre-loaded datasets located in the 'Example Data' tab @fig:description.
 We provide three datasets (i.e. Newick formatted tree, genetic distance matrix, and metadata file) already combined with the number of isolates ranging from 14 - 19.
 These data are either *Eschericia coli* (NCBI Bioproject: